jvalenzuela/atform/README-dev.txt

 - Push the new release tag to GitHub and wait for the release action to complete.

+- Execute the GUI unit tests by running the run_gui_tests.py script with each supported Python version.

 - Download and inspect the PDF manual in the draft GitHub release, verifying the new version appears correctly in the release history.